 What are Credits?
 Credits are proof, on a transcript (not report card), that a student attended and successfully completed a course.
 Credits are award by semester: A (1st semester) and B (2nd semester).
 Each semester is worth 0.5 and in order to receive full credit (1.0) for a course a student must have a grade of 70% or higher with no less than 90% attendance (per the TEA Code of Compulsory Attendance).
 There are very few 1/2 year or 0.5 or better known as one semester courses.
-Please refer to the Program of Studies, on the SBISD website, for exact amounts of credits given for specific classes.
-Spartan Success Formula - easy way to understand what is needed to graduate.
+Please refer to the Course Catalog, on the SBISD website, for exact amounts of credits given for specific classes.

 Special Circumstances: Note: That not all situations apply the same and are subject to review.